Lack of Attraction

 To receive the roadmap on how to grow love and attraction, join us for my next round of Open Your Heart.

-Originally published on The Huffington Post *** One of my favorite authors, Jungian analyst Robert Johnson, says that good love is like a bowl of oatmeal.
+Originally published on The Huffington Post *** One of my favorite authors and mentors, Jungian analyst Robert Johnson, says that good love is like a bowl of oatmeal.
 A bowl of oatmeal?
 How unromantic, you may say.
 How prosaic, you think.
-Love should be an ice cream sundae with...read more
+Love should be an ice cream...read more

 The following question is one I often receive from my clients who are struggling with the specific spoke of relationship anxiety that contains the longing to feel more love, connection, and attraction for their partner (and let's remember that I use attraction or lack...read more

 Over the years I've worked with many men who struggled with the attraction issue.
 In fact, whereas women tend to focus on a variety of spikes from intelligence to social fluency, when relationship anxiety hits for a man it almost always focuses on some aspect of their...read more

 Attraction is an umbrella word that I use to describe any time you're in a projection about your hot topic.
 This could be lack of physical attraction, doubting if there's enough intellectual stimulation, struggling with sexual connection, or criticizing your partner's...read more

 Let's blow the cover off of another taboo topic in our culture, one that causes my clients to barely be able to whisper their experience loud enough to share it with me: "falling in love" with people other than your partner, including bosses, celebrities, religious...read more